Cypripedium acaule: Cultivation

 Seed germination labs have increased the commercial availability of C. acaule, although it still tends to be less commonly available than other Cypripedium species and hybrids.
 This is primarily due to the extra care that must be provided if the growing site is not naturally suitable for in-ground cultivation.
 This plant grows in soils below a pH of 5, often at 4–4.5.
 At this high acidity soil fungus is suppressed, and C. acaule can thrive.
 There is even evidence that it is partially myco-heterotrophic, parasitizing fungus that attempts to invade its roots.
 However, in soils above pH 5, soil microbes become more than C. acaule can manage, and the plants rot.
+Although, C. acaule is photosynthetic, it still relies on specific fungal partners for nutrient exchange.
+These fungi colonize the orchid roots and form structures called pelotons, which allows for nutrient transfer.

 Seedlings germinated in a sterile environment can grow and thrive in a much higher pH than 5, but must be grown below 5 if removed from the sterility.

 For artificial cultivation, container culture is a must, and the growing medium must be naturally acidic.
 Additionally, all other soil additives must be devoid of any calcium that could buffer the pH to above 5.
 High quality peat moss or pine duff work well, and pH neutral perlite can be added to improve porosity.
 Due to the risk of calcium bicarbonate, tap water is unsuitable.
 Rainwater or distilled water mixed with 2 oz of vinegar per gallon will assure that a reliably high acidity is maintained in the growing medium.
 Give bright dappled shade or morning sun.
 Sink pots in winter or store in a cold frame for insulation.
 Given these conditions, C. acaule can thrive indefinitely, but it will always require much more maintenance than other species/hybrids that can be grown in a wider pH range.